Bowling for Soup: Burney's retirement and Warped Tour revival (2024–present)

 On January 22, 2025, it was announced that Burney would not be rejoining Bowling for Soup as he decided to officially retire due to medical developments, touring nonstop and "30 years of rocking balls".
 The band elaborated they would not be replacing him and would continue as a three-piece, stating "you cannot replace a legend".
-Two days later, on January 24, the band announced their biggest headline show at Wembley Arena, which is set to take place on December 13, 2025.
+Two days later, on January 24, the band announced their biggest headline show at Wembley Arena.

 On January 27, 2025, the band were among the first announced to be part of the 2025 Warped Tour.
 To coincide with the announcement, the band released a cover of Blink-182's "The Rock Show".
 Shortly after, the band announced via their Spotify page that a pop-punk covers album is in the works, as well as a live album for the Hangover You Don't Deserve 20th Anniversary tour.

+The UK leg of "A Hangover You Don't Deserve 20th Anniversary Tour" took place in February 2025, with their performance at Motorpoint Arena Nottingham being the second biggest headline show they had played.
 On February 21, the band released Stoked on Trent, which was recorded live in the UK at an acoustic set in 2022.

-On February 25, 2025, it was announced the band were joining Simple Plan for their "Bigger Than You Think!" tour, which went from August to September.
+On February 25, it was announced the band were joining Simple Plan for their "Bigger Than You Think!" summer tour.

-On April 25, 2025, a deluxe edition of Fishin' For Woos released, including the three bonus tracks and two new acoustic versions of “Here’s Your Freakin’ Song” and “Smiley Face (It’s All Good)”.
+On April 25, 2025, a deluxe edition of Fishin' For Woos released, including the three bonus tracks and two new acoustic versions of "Here's Your Freakin' Song" and "Smiley Face (It's All Good)".
 On August 26, the band announced the live album A Hangover You Definitely Deserve, which released on October 24th.
 The album was recorded during the band's Manchester show in February.